Self-Publishing a Book: FAQs for Authors

 It depends on your budget, your time, your readers’ expectations, and whether you want your book to (in theory) be available to libraries and bookstores.

-I often recommend to authors to publish an ebook directly to Amazon.
+I often recommend to authors that they publish an ebook directly on Amazon.
 Free and easy (down the road you go).
-If you want that ebook to reach a larger audience outside the US or people who don’t use Kindle, you can, as I recommend, “distribute” that to other retailers and wholesalers through Draft2Digital.
+If you want that ebook to reach a larger audience outside the US or people who don’t use Kindle, you can, as I recommend, “distribute” it to other retailers and wholesalers through Draft2Digital.

 I then recommend you self-publish a paperback directly to Amazon using Amazon KDP for the most control and the highest profit margin.
-If you want the process done for you, you can hire a company to help you such as Blurb or Lulu.
-Or you can hire me at far less to guide you through the process.
+If you want the process done for you, you can hire a company to help you, such as Blurb or Lulu.
+Or you can hire me for far less money to guide you through the process.

 I then recommend, if you want your print book to be available more broadly, using a distributor like IngramSpark.
 This gives you the greatest likelihood of sales.